je-nunez/subsegment-tcp-speeds-l7/README.md

                                         receives from it.

-          -{n|-dont-add-perf-headers}:     Whether to add or not the performance headers belonging to this hop in the packets (default: add them)
+          -{n|-dont-add-perf-headers}:     Whether to add or not the dynamic performance headers belonging to
+                                           this hop in the packets (default:
+                                           add them)

+          -{t|-add-static-tags}:     Static tags (headers) with which to annotate the incoming packets (these tags
+                                     are not computed dynamically by the
+                                     program, they are just enumerared in the command-line)

 # Example: